prabhuignoto/react-chrono-docs/docs/features/slideshow.md

 For the VERTICAL_ALTERNATING mode, the default slide show type is `slide_from_sides`.
 This means that the timeline cards are animated from both sides of the screen.

+## Starting and Stopping the Slideshow

+You can start the slideshow by clicking the "Start" button, and stop it by clicking the "Stop" button in the control panel.
+If you want to cancel the slideshow, you can press the "Escape" key on your keyboard.

 ## Example Usage

 To enable the slideshow feature on your timeline, simply add the `slideShow` prop to the Chrono component and configure the `slideItemDuration` prop to your desired value.